Skip to main content

 1. Import the PLC variable (of type String) into your project using the Data View.

-3. Ensure your the variable will be set to a unique set of keys, such as "ErrorMessage.500.Title".
+4. Ensure your variable will be set to a unique set of keys, such as "ErrorMessage.500.Title".
 Typically, these keys are defined in collaboration with engineers from the PLC team.